Kubin2001/OpenGlFrameWork/README.md

 1.08
 - Added New Set of universal rendering functions they are slower than normal ones but never change shader what makes them much faster when someting is rendered using different functions
+- Upr is now about 10 % faster